What is Holistic Occupational Therapy?

 One of the best ways to start using CHAIH in your practice is to create a practice for yourself first.
-Performing a few yoga stretches when you get out of bed, smelling peppermint oil at your desk to help you focus on your paperwork, or downloading a guided meditation to help you fall asleep are just a few ways you can start introducing CHAIH into your daily routines.
+Performing a few yoga stretches when you get out of bed, smelling peppermint oil at your desk to help you focus on your paperwork, or downloading a guided meditation to help you relax or fall asleep are just a few ways you can start introducing CHAIH into your daily routines.

 There are also many CEU courses offered through or approved by AOTA that can provide more detailed information about some of the topics described.
-The resources listed below are full of information to help get you started.
+The resources and courses listed below are full of information to help get you started.

 Where Can I Learn More?